bcmichael/RNMR-Docs/docs/command/full_command.md

 in each block from zero to minimum (most negative) frequency are negated.

 If the processing buffer is currently visible, `BINCP` always updates the display upon completion.
+## BRKDO
+Break out of a macro `DO` loop

+Category: Macro

+Format: `BRKDO`

+Prerequisites: Macro only and must be in a `DO` loop

+Description:
+`BRKDO` can be used to break out of a macro `DO` loop.
+The loop will terminate immediately without executing any more commands within the loop regardless of how many more iterations it was supposed to do.
+Execution will continue on the line after the `ENDDO` at the end of the loop. `BRKDO` must appear between `DO` and `ENDDO`
 ## BRUK
 Convert BRUKER FID to complex FID